2018 Noblesville West Middle School shooting

-The Noblesville West Middle School shooting occurred on May 25, 2018 in Noblesville, Indiana when a 13-year-old student shot and injured teacher Jason Seaman and student Ella Whistler.
+The Noblesville West Middle School shooting occurred on May 25, 2018, in Noblesville, Indiana when a 13-year-old student shot and injured teacher Jason Seaman and student Ella Whistler.
 In response, Seaman wrestled the shooter to the ground.
 The school later reopened.
-The shooter confessed to the shooting and is serving time in a juvenile detention center.
+The shooter confessed to the shooting and he is serving time in a juvenile detention center.

 Shooting

 The shooter asked to be excused during a science test.
 He returned to the classroom with two handguns and fired at two people: a thirteen-year-old student; Ella Whistler and the assailant's science teacher.
-The science teacher, Jason Seaman, threw a basketball at the assailant before wrestling him to the ground, sustaining bullet wounds in the process.
-Students recounted that Seaman was yelling at the students to shut up and to evacuate from the room.
+The student was shot seven times, and the science teacher, Jason Seaman, threw a basketball at the assailant before wrestling him to the ground, sustaining three bullet wounds to the abdomen, hip, and forearm in the process.
+Students recounted that Seaman was yelling at the students to evacuate from the room.
 Seaman later stated that his actions were "...the only acceptable actions I could have done given the circumstances."

 Students were evacuated to the Noblesville High School gym.
 The Noblesville Police Chief stated that there was a secondary threat made at Noblesville High School, that was only a communicated threat but still prompted police to secure the area.

 Police stated that the suspect was arrested shortly after the incident and that at the time of arrest he didn't appear to be injured.
 A school resource officer on the campus responded to the incident.

 Perpetrator

-The Hamilton County prosecutors publicly released the name of the perpetrator and identified him as a male 13-year old Noblesville West Middle School student.
+The Hamilton County prosecutors publicly released the name of the perpetrator and identified him as a male 13-year-old Noblesville West Middle School student.
 However, most news outlets withheld reporting the name of the suspect because of his juvenile status and because he would not be charged as an adult.

 A Noblesville Police Department spokesperson reported that the perpetrator had not been placed in the system prior to the incident at the school.
-Prosecutors have reported that at the time of his arrest the perpetrator possessed .22 caliber gun, a .45 caliber gun and a knife.
+Prosecutors have reported that at the time of his arrest the perpetrator possessed a .22 caliber gun, a .45 caliber gun and a knife.

 Classmates and friends of the perpetrator claim that he was normally friendly and funny, and openly interacted with other students.

 Family statement

 The family of the perpetrator released a statement through their family attorney, Eskew Law Firm.
 In it the family expresses their shock from the actions of the perpetrator, and extend their thoughts, prayers and condolences to those involved specifically the two wounded victims.
-They acknowledge the lingering questions surrounding the act, and that they are waiting the results of the investigation and the judicial process.
+They acknowledge the lingering questions surrounding the act, and that they are awaiting the results of the investigation and the judicial process.